benhutchins/restifier.js/README.md

-    timeout     Number  Amount of time to wait for a socket headers     Object  HTTP headers to set in all requests url         String  Fully-qualified URL to connect to userAgent   String  user-agent string to use; restify inserts one, but you can override it version     String  semver string to set the accept-version
+    timeout     Number  Amount of time to wait for a socket headers     Object  HTTP headers to set in all requests url         String  Fully-qualified URL to connect to version     String  semver string to set the accept-version

 #### get(path, callback)